dibyendumajumdar/Suravi/README.md

-# A distribution of Lua / Ravi 5.3
+# A Distribution of Lua / Ravi 5.3

 This is currently work-in-progress distribution of Lua / Ravi 5.3.